mvaganov/CmdLineAsteroids/notes.md

 ### voice
 instead of one particle, I want an array.
 Let's say 10 elements for now.

-these need to be initialized, drawn, and updated, just like the old singular particle.
+these need to be initialized, drawn, and updated, just like the old single particle.

 Because I want to make the particles fan out in a circle, I need to add some more math to `Vec2`